 We may in certain circumstances share personal data without consent for the purpose of fulfilling our safeguarding responsibilities.
 This doesn’t happen often, but we may share personal data:

 - If we believe there is a serious risk to the public, our beneficiaries, our domestic or commercial tenants’ our staff or to other professionals,

 - To protect a vulnerable person, (child or adult) who we believe may be at risk, for example if they are frail, confused or cannot understand what is happening to them,

-- We will share your personal and health data in an emergency situation which is vital to your health or well-being or where you are incapable or unable to provide consent.
+- We will share personal and health data in an emergency situation which is vital to health or well-being or where an individual is incapable or unable to provide consent.

-Occasions, other than by law, when we may share your data include:
+Occasions, other than by law, when we may share personal data include:

 - When we use external service providers to collect or process personal data on our behalf, (a list of processors is included the end of this policy).

-- As a regulated care provider for our beneficiaries, to provide you with personal care services it will be necessary on some occasions for us to share your personal and health data with health care professionals for the purposes of ensuring your health and wellbeing.
+- As a regulated care provider for our beneficiaries, to provide personal care services it will be necessary on some occasions for us to share personal and health data with health care professionals for the purposes of ensuring an individual’s health and wellbeing.
 As this is special category data we will ask for your consent to do this.
-This may include your name, updated details of your general health, updates on any permanent conditions, food intolerance, allergies and medical photography.
-The sharing of this data is limited to parties that have a specific need for your health and medical data, such as NHS institutions, other Health Services, your GP practice, other social care and trusted partner organisations which process person data on our behalf.
+This may include a name, updated details of general health, updates on any permanent conditions, food intolerance, allergies and medical photography.
+The sharing of this data is limited to parties that have a specific need for health and medical data, such as NHS institutions, other Health Services, an individual’s GP practice, other social care and trusted partner organisations which process personal data on our behalf.

-- If you sign a domestic or commercial tenancy agreement, we will share your personal data with the local authority for the purposes of a calculating your obligations to pay Council Tax on the property and or business rates for the duration of your tenancy.
+- As a customer signing a domestic or commercial tenancy agreement, we will share personal data with the local authority for the purposes of a calculating any obligations to pay council tax on the property and or business rates for the duration of a contracted tenancy.